clucompany/cluStaticData/README.md

 [![crates.io](http://meritbadge.herokuapp.com/cluStaticData)](https://crates.io/crates/cluStaticData)
 [![Documentation](https://docs.rs/cluStaticData/badge.svg)](https://docs.rs/cluStaticData)

-Methods for describing and creating static values.
-Implemented static value constructors executed in real-time.
+Initializers of static values.
+Manual initialization (using safe functions and zero cost when accessing an object) or automatic initialization during accessing an object (there is no zero cost when accessing an object; you must set the correct default value).

+1. Manual initialization of static data.
+2. Automatic initialization of static data.

-# Use (static trait data)
+# Use (Manual initialization of static data)

 ```
 #[macro_use]